-I had my first brush with programming at school in the 1970’s when I attended an after school session where we got to do some programming on an electrical/mechanical calculator/machine/device, I am not sure what the machine was but I still have a printout from the device.
+I had my first brush with programming at school in the 1970’s when I attended an after school session where we got to do some programming on an electromechanical calculator/machine/device, I am not sure what the machine was but I still have a printout from the device.
 This printout (which is about an inch wide) was the program I wrote to calculate the distance travelled by a falling object under the influence of gravity.
-Following this I became a HGV fitter and spent every Monday away from my work in a garage, on day release at Blackburn College studying for my Motor Vehicle apprenticeship.
-I discovered the college had a mainframe computer, so I would spend my dinner time in the computer room, using the terminals connected to the mainframe, there were no monitors at that time, the output was on to rolls of paper.
+Following this I became a HGV fitter and spent every Monday away from my work in a garage attending day release at Blackburn College, studying for my Motor Vehicle apprenticeship.
+I discovered the college had a mainframe computer, and after asking for permission so I would spend my dinner time in the computer room, using the terminals connected to the mainframe, there were no monitors at that time, the output was on to rolls of paper.
 During that time we came in to our classroom one day to find two Commodore PET’s had appeared at the back of the room.
 It was explained that these were there for us to do a computerised test after doing a similar test on paper first.
 The experiment was to see if we did as well or better on the computers as we did on paper.
 They were testing us to see if computers should be introduced in schools.
 We must have done ok as it wasn’t too long before they were introduced in schools.

 I got my first computer when I bought a ZX81 on 7th November 1982 and played the breakout game I bought with it.
 I read the manual that came with the computer and was hooked, I taught myself programming from the ZX81 manual.
 I did not know of anyone in the area who even owned a computer or knew what they could do, so I had nobody to discuss computers with, they were a bit of a specialist subject back then.
 I started working flat out learning how to write software I then graduated to the Sinclair Spectrum, and then to the Sinclair QL.